gzomer/alex-bot/README.md

 #### Adding policies to Lambda's roles

 Now we need to attach a number of policies to each Lambda role.
-You can find attach politices to roles at this [link](https://console.aws.amazon.com/iam/home?#/roles).
+You can find attach policies to roles at this [link](https://console.aws.amazon.com/iam/home?#/roles).

 1. alex_flow
 	* InvokeLambda